DarrenRM/noita-helper/data/context.md

 - Access to Eastern Cloudscape (above Pyramid)

 **Discovery Clues:**
-- **Research Notes** book in Pyramid (next to Kolmisilmän koipi) provides clue: "One in the pond One in the tree One on the ledge One under the sun" - refers to Music Machine locations [See: Books → Research Notes] [See: Bosses → Kolmisilmän Koipi]
-- **A Cunning Contraption** book (dropped by Mestarien mestari) hints: "The secret lies in music!
-The key to the heavens' lock is borne from music all over the world" [See: Books → A Cunning Contraption] [See: Bosses → Mestarien mestari]
-- **Book of the Key** (in Gourd Cave) states: "One home in the sky, beyond the invisible steps" - refers to Coral Chest location [See: Books → Book of the Key] [See: Structures → Gourd Cave]
+- **Research Notes** book in Pyramid (next to Kolmisilmän koipi) provides clue: "One in the pond One in the tree One on the ledge One under the sun" - refers to Music Machine locations- **A Cunning Contraption** book (dropped by Mestarien mestari) hints: "The secret lies in music!
+The key to the heavens' lock is borne from music all over the world"- **Book of the Key** (in Gourd Cave) states: "One home in the sky, beyond the invisible steps" - refers to Coral Chest location
 **Step 0 - Quest Discovery:** Where ancient knowledge sleeps, guarded by one who has mastered the highest art, a key waits.
 Seek an abandoned laboratory where experiments still whisper.

 **Steps:**

 1. **Defeat High Alchemist (Ylialkemisti)**
-   - Location: Ancient Laboratory, High Alchemist (-4840, 851) [See: Bosses → Ylialkemisti]
-   - Difficulty: Very High - High Alchemist is a powerful boss
+   - Location: Ancient Laboratory, High Alchemist (-4840, 851)   - Difficulty: Very High - High Alchemist is a powerful boss
-   - Prerequisites: Must have reached Ancient Laboratory (west of Dark Cave) [See: Biomes → Additional Biome Information → Ancient Laboratory]
-   - Notes: High Alchemist guards the Abandoned Alchemy Lab.
+   - Prerequisites: Must have reached Ancient Laboratory (west of Dark Cave)   - Notes: High Alchemist guards the Abandoned Alchemy Lab.
 Drops Crystal Key upon defeat.
 Key must be picked up and carried.
 Can be thrown/kicked for transport
    - Reward: Crystal Key
    - Hint to find next step: Key in hand.
 Four listeners await - one beneath pond waters.
    - Hint to find book: Where ancient stone reaches skyward, near the three-eyed guardian, research notes wait.
-They speak in riddles of four places. ([See: Books → Research Notes](../noita-data.md#books) - "One in the pond One in the tree One on the ledge One under the sun")
+They speak in riddles of four places. ( - "One in the pond One in the tree One on the ledge One under the sun")

 2. **Charge Key at Pond Music Machine**
-   - Location: Music Box (Pond) (2799, 282) - At bottom of pond in Forest, east of Mountain [See: Items → Music Box (Pond)]
-   - Difficulty: Easy-Medium - Requires exploration and activating machine
+   - Location: Music Box (Pond) (2799, 282) - At bottom of pond in Forest, east of Mountain   - Difficulty: Easy-Medium - Requires exploration and activating machine
    - Prerequisites: Must have Crystal Key
-   - Notes: **Research Notes** clue: "One in the pond" - This is the pond location [See: Books → Research Notes].
+   - Notes: **Research Notes** clue: "One in the pond" - This is the pond location.
 Drop key near machine, kick machine to play music.
 Message appears: "The key listens...
 It's taking in the music."
    - Hint to find next step: The key has heard one song.
 Three more places sing.
 Perhaps where trees reach skyward.

 3. **Charge Key at Tree Music Machine**
-   - Location: Music Box (Tree) (-1919, -1366) - On top of Giant Tree [See: Items → Music Box (Tree)]
-   - Difficulty: Easy-Medium - Requires reaching tree top
+   - Location: Music Box (Tree) (-1919, -1366) - On top of Giant Tree   - Difficulty: Easy-Medium - Requires reaching tree top
    - Prerequisites: Must have Crystal Key
-   - Notes: **Research Notes** clue: "One in the tree" - Giant Tree near starting area [See: Books → Research Notes].
+   - Notes: **Research Notes** clue: "One in the tree" - Giant Tree near starting area.
 Drop key near machine, kick machine.
 Key continues charging
    - Hint to find next step: Two songs learned.
 Two more await.
 Perhaps where ice and water meet, where stone rises from water.

 4. **Charge Key at Island Music Machine**
-   - Location: Music Box (Lake) (-12188, -385) - On Lake Island, atop pillar in Snowy Wasteland [See: Items → Music Box (Lake)] [See: Structures → Lake Island]
-   - Difficulty: Medium-High - Requires reaching Lake Island
+   - Location: Music Box (Lake) (-12188, -385) - On Lake Island, atop pillar in Snowy Wasteland   - Difficulty: Medium-High - Requires reaching Lake Island
    - Prerequisites: Must have Crystal Key
-   - Notes: **Research Notes** clue: "One on the ledge" - Refers to pillar/ledge near Lake [See: Books → Research Notes].
+   - Notes: **Research Notes** clue: "One on the ledge" - Refers to pillar/ledge near Lake.
 Drop key near machine, kick machine.
 Key continues charging
    - Hint to find next step: Three songs known.
 One remains.
 Perhaps where sun beats down, where ancient stone sleeps.

 5. **Charge Key at Desert Music Machine**
-    - Location: Music Box (Desert) (14678, -35) - Far right of Pyramid, resting on sand [See: Items → Music Box (Desert)]
-    - Difficulty: Medium - Requires reaching Desert area
+    - Location: Music Box (Desert) (14678, -35) - Far right of Pyramid, resting on sand    - Difficulty: Medium - Requires reaching Desert area
     - Prerequisites: Must have Crystal Key
-    - Notes: **Research Notes** clue: "One under the sun" - Desert location [See: Books → Research Notes].
+    - Notes: **Research Notes** clue: "One under the sun" - Desert location.
 Drop key near machine, kick machine.
 After all four, message changes to: "The key has taken in the full song.
 It's ready."
     - Hint to find next step: The key sings full now.
 The book speaks of a home in sky, beyond invisible steps.
 Perhaps coral waits there.
     - Hint to find book: In the western sky, where gourd brings refreshment, a cave holds words.
-The book speaks of homes - one in sky, one below. ([See: Books → Book of the Key](../noita-data.md#books) - "Once the Key has listened to you, bring it home...
+The book speaks of homes - one in sky, one below. ( - "Once the Key has listened to you, bring it home...
 One home in the sky, beyond the invisible steps...
 One home in the underworld, below seas of magma...")

 6. **Transport Key to Eastern Cloudscape and Unlock Coral Chest**
-    - Location: Eastern Cloudscape above Pyramid - Coral Chest (11519, -4806) [See: Items → Coral Chest]
-    - Difficulty: Medium-High - Requires reaching cloud area above Pyramid
+    - Location: Eastern Cloudscape above Pyramid - Coral Chest (11519, -4806)    - Difficulty: Medium-High - Requires reaching cloud area above Pyramid
     - Prerequisites: Must have fully charged Crystal Key
-    - Notes: **Book of the Key** states: "One home in the sky, beyond the invisible steps" - Refers to this location [See: Books → Book of the Key].
+    - Notes: **Book of the Key** states: "One home in the sky, beyond the invisible steps" - Refers to this location.
 Throw charged key at Coral Chest to unlock.
 Unlocks permanently: Divide By 2, Divide By 3, Divide By 4, Octuple Spell, Myriad Spell

 **Rewards:**
 - Divide By 2 spell (permanent unlock)